Heart Attack Canyon - track notes

 Comments

-Heart Attack is a good canyon, but with a long walk in and out.
+Heart Attack is a very good canyon, but with a long walk in and out.
 It is a fairly long day with around 16km of walking.
 Mountain bikes are possible though the legality of their use is questionable.
 If used, you would be better to continue along the Deanes Lookout track to the clearing.
-Wetsuits are not really required.
+Wetsuits are not generally required.